-Have you seen the Crate and Barrel commercials where actress Reese Witherspoon obsesses over getting the details just right for her holiday parties?
+Do you remember the Crate and Barrel commercials where actress Reese Witherspoon obsesses over getting the details just right for her holiday parties?
 In them, we see her “behind the scenes” preparations — testing 30+ cranberry jellies, nearly setting the house on fire practicing a lit cocktail, and hot gluing hundreds of pieces of popcorn to her Christmas tree.
-The ads are hilarious… but true.
-Hosting memorable events during the holidays, and throughout the year, takes plenty of practice and effortless entertaining actually requires the preparation of a General.
+The ads were hilarious and memorable… but true.
+Hosting successful events takes plenty of practice.
+And, effortless entertaining actually requires the preparation of a General.

-This was a busy holiday season for us!
-We hosted festive brunches, intimate dinner parties, and 39 of our closest friends and family for our annual Christmas Day buffet.
+I love to entertain, And, this was a busy holiday season for us!
+We hosted festive brunches, intimate dinner parties, and 40+ of our closest friends and family for our annual Christmas Day buffet.
 While each of the events was unique, each required preparation to be successful.

 Did you host an event this holiday season that went awry?
-Or, do you simply want to be a bit more organized?
+Or, do you simply want to be a bit more organized for your next event?
 Here are my Top 9 Tips for Effortless Entertaining (or entertaining that looks that way!):

-- Make a list.
+Make a list.
 If you hosted an event this year, start a list today, while it’s still fresh in your mind.
 What went right?
-For me, it was my daughter’s Bouche de Noel pictured above!
 And, what went wrong?
-We left the potatoes in the oven on warm and never served them!
 Include new menu items for next year, ideas for decorations you saw that inspired you, and any other details.

-- Decorate early.
+Decorate early.
 This year I took a few days off from work just after Thanksgiving.
 My sole mission was to decorate the house for Christmas.
-Since I had the luxury of time, I could tackle not only the Christmas trees, tabletop displays and front porch, but I could also try some of the vignettes and ideas I’d been saving on Pinterest all year long, such as the vintage bottle brush tree display, pictured below.
+Since I had the luxury of time, I could tackle not only the Christmas trees, tabletop displays and front porch, but I could also try some of the vignettes and ideas I’d been saving on Pinterest all year long.
 Once I was done, I was done.
 And, I had plenty of time to enjoy the effect which made me relaxed and oh-so-happy.

-- Wash and stow serving pieces.
+Wash and stow serving pieces.
 Throughout the season, I like to use pretty silver chaffers to keep our side dishes warm.
 And, I also use quite a few large crystal platters that have been given to me over the years.
 Since these items aren’t often used, I polish, buff or wash them and then stash them in sealed plastic bags out of sight in the garage.
-Then, when I need them, they are ready to go.
+Then, when I need them, they are ready to go with just a quick wash.

 Finally, sometimes effortless entertaining is simply a state of mind!
 So, relax and try to enjoy your event.
 And, to see more great ideas, please follow Susan’s Party on Pinterest.